-FYI: Identity theft is a growing, ever-changing danger, and most aren’t equipped to protect themselves from it — much less recover if they fall victim.
+FYI: Identity theft is a growing, ever-changing danger.
+In 2021 alone, Americans lost $52 billion from this Unfortunately, most aren’t equipped to protect themselves from it — much less recover if they fall victim.

 Pro Tip: If you’re searching for a solid ID theft protection service, a good place to start is our guide to the best identity theft protection services on the market today.